Address: 4 route des Morillons, 1211 Geneva 22, Switzerland

 Future of work

-In the framework of its innovation initiatives, the ILO has a Skills Innovation Facility, which focuses on identifying and testing innovative ideas and solutions to address current and future skills challenges.
-Moreover, the Skills Innovation Network provides a platform for innovators to collaborate and share experiences on developing innovations for skills development.
+Together with the Norwegian Ministry of Foreign Affairs, the ILO developed the SKILL-UP programme, which assists developing countries in building capacity and improving their digital skills systems, as well as the Skills Innovation Facility.
+The Facility focuses on identifying and testing innovative ideas and solutions to address current and future skills challenges.
+In addition, the ILO’s Skills Innovation Network provides a platform for innovators to collaborate and share experiences on developing innovations for skills development.

 Privacy and data protection

-In regard to privacy and data protection, the ILO has published a set of principles on the protection of workers’ personal data (2022), which explores trends, principles, and good practices related to the protection of personal data.
+In regard to privacy and data protection, the ILO has published a set of principles on the protection of workers’ personal data, which explores trends, principles, and good practices related to the protection of personal data.

 - ILO Knowledge Portal